rach7777/monax-may/content/learn/permissioned_blockchains.md

 The second primary difference between a properly conceived permissioned blockchain network and an unpermissioned blockchain network is whether the participants in the network have an ability to restrict who can create [smart contracts](/learn/smart_contracts) (if the blockchain node is [logic optimized](/learn/blockchains)) and/or transact on the blockchain network.

 Together, at Monax, we call these **capabilities based permissions**.
+We used these principles in laying the foundations for our most recent project, the [Agreements Network](https://agreements.network).

 ## The Benefits of Permissioned Blockchain Networks